camila0216/CGSWebPage/README.md

 https://camila0216.github.io/CGSWebPage/index.html

 # Objective
 The goal of the project was to create my own personal webpage with information that describes myself.
-The idea was to have my first approximation to designing and developing webpages that achieve certain requirements.
+The idea was to have my first approximation to designing and developing web pages that achieve certain requirements.
 I enjoyed and learned a lot developing this project.

 # Tecnologies
 - HTML